 These communities define themselves.
-They include First Nations communities, LGBTIQA+ communities, culturally and linguistically diverse communities and communities within communities, such as trans and gender diverse communities.
+They include First Nations communities, LGBTIQA+ communities, culturally and linguistically diverse communities.
+Within communities there may be smaller groups, such as trans and gender diverse communities.
 It is important to remember that there is diversity within these communities.